 From Ajaccio to Bonifacio, the south of the island is distinguished by riches, authenticity, and a strong personality.
 Travelling through this very mixed landscape is an adventure as much as it is a journey.

 The island offers a multitude of activities to discover and desires to be met.
-The sporty may dive into the clear waters of the best beaches of the island at Palombaggia and Santa Giulia, or in the mountains, in the emerald green basins of natural pools; hikers can discover the many iconic landscapes of Southern Corsica, like the Aiguilles de Bavella or the forest of Ospedale; lovers of wildlife and flora can rent a boat to venture out to the Scandola Nature Reserve; divers can explore the exceptional richness of the seabed, while food lovers taste the diversity of Corsican charcuterie and cheese.
-History buffs can discover Ajaccio and then head to Bonifacio, set on imposing cliffs.
-Beautiful in all seasons, Southern Corsica can be visited any time of the year.
-As a couple, or with friends, escape to this small Mediterranean paradise, which combines tradition and pleasure in equal measures.
+Energetic visitors will gladly plunge into the clear waters of the island's best beaches, like the ones at Palombaggia and Santa Giulia, or the emerald green basins of its natural mountain pools.
+Hikers can discover the many iconic landscapes of southern Corsica, like the Aiguilles de Bavella or the forest of Ospedale.
+Nature lovers can rent a boat to venture out to the Scandola Nature Reserve; divers can explore the exceptional richness of the seabed, while food lovers taste the diversity of Corsican charcuterie.
+As for history buffs, they can roam the streets of Ajaccio, the birthplace of Napoleon Bonaparte, and then head up the island's imposing cliffs to Bonifacio.
+Beautiful in all seasons, southern Corsica can be visited any time of the year.
+Escape to this small Mediterranean paradise, where you will find tradition and pleasure in equal measure.

 - See all